stenslae/Side-Channel/pulsar_report.md

 - The advantage of enveloping the signal was consistent across all scrambling levels, while noise reduced the advantage.
 But, in high noise environments, spectral analysis effectiveness dropped substantially regardless of envelope processing.

-- Autocorrelation was shown to be significiantly less effective as a leakage indicator.
+- Autocorrelation were measured to have a much smaller autocorrelation than the scrambled leakage.
 This could be due to autocorrelation being less effective in pulsar detection, as pulsars are too sparse for autocorrelation to detect a correlation.

 ![Envelope Heatmap](outputs/envelope_advantage.jpg)